 That Petitioner immediately asked to see the controlling documents they began operating under and was placated by Spallina not to worry they would be sent to him shortly and to not worry “he was a member of the Florida Bar and we could all trust him” and “he had the best of interest of the Beneficiaries in mind” and words to that effect.

-That up until the day of Simon’s death, Rachel Walker to his home, as she had done , however suddenly on the day Simon died she stated she didhouse the alarm not have the right combination to open the personal safe of my, claiming Simon father must have just changed the code on his safe days before his death and she had lost her keys.
+That up until the day of Simon’s death, Walker maintained keys and alarm codes to his home, as she had done for several years prior, however suddenly on the day Simon died she stated she no longer had the house keys, the alarm codes and did not have the right combination to open the personal safe of Simon, claiming Simon must have just changed the code on his safe days before his death and she had lost her keys.

-residing i Shirley and Simon’s several weeks before and had moved from the home and Simon could no longer handle the additional stress.
-Wh Simon’s other childrenbegan , abusing him That t feuding t.
+That Walker had been residing in Shirley and Simon’s home until several weeks before Simon’s death and had moved from the home due to problems that had arisen with her and Puccio and Simon could no longer handle the additional stress.
+Where Walker had joined with Simon’s other children and grandchildren in hating on Puccio and began claiming she was after his money, abusing him and more.
+That this feuding led to Walker and Simon attending therapy together and finally Walker moving out.
 Simon felt betrayed by Walker who he had considered like a daughter siding with his children and going against Puccio with such anger, yet he kept her employed and she showed up at his home almost daily until his death for work.

-That due to the lost keys and codes and nobody living in the home now with Puccio having already fled, my brother then asked me and my family to stay at my father’s house for the next several days, as he did not have the keys, alarm or safe codes or anythingand he could not just leave the home open.
+That due to the lost keys and codes and nobody living in the home now with Puccio having already fled, Theodore then asked Petitioner and Petitioner’s family to stay at Simon’s home for the next several days, as he did not have the keys, alarm or safe codes and he could not just leave the home open.
 Theodore claimed that he could not stay as all the other siblings were staying at his home and refused to stay in the home Puccio had destroyed.
 Theodore stated he feared Puccio could return to steal items and Petitioner agreed that leaving the house open and unalarmed seemed a bad idea and therefore he moved his family into the home for several days after Simon’s passing.

-, Pamela, Jill and Lisa and that they would not attend a funeral reception at the home if it were held there.
-They stated that all the other siblings had agreed and instead, as this was more convenient for them.
+That Petitioner’s siblings, Pamela, Jill and Lisa stated that they would not stay in the home of Simon as it had been desecrated by Puccio living there and that they would not attend a funeral reception at the home if it were held there.
+They stated that all the other siblings had agreed and were planning on having the funeral reception at Theodore’s home instead, as this was more convenient for them.

-That Petitioner protested this funeral reception arrangement and wanted the reception instead at their father’s home, so as all his elderly friends at the club he lived in could come by and be at their home for the last time where they had all shared memorable times with Simon and Shirley
+That Petitioner protested this funeral reception arrangement and wanted the reception instead at their father’s home, so as all his elderly friends at the club he lived in could come by and be at their home for the last time where they had all shared memorable times with Simon and Shirley.

 That Theodore claimed that after he spoke with Spallina again they decided that they could definitely not hold the funeral reception at Simon’s home as it was too risky and someone could slip and fall or steal estate items.
 Where it suddenly appeared that they were best of friends, as Theodore was on the phone incessantly with Spallina and Tescher now.